|Location||Macquarie University, Department of Biological Science|

 Green Cities: Urban greening for a sustainable future

-The student will be based within the Department of Biological Sciences at Macquarie University.Depending on the selected project the student will work under the supervision of Professor Michelle Leishman, Professor Lesley Hughes, Dr Linda Beaumont or Dr Rachael Gallagher.
+The student will be based within the Department of Biological Sciences at Macquarie University and depending on the selected project the student will work under the supervision of Professor Michelle Leishman, Professor Lesley Hughes, Dr Linda Beaumont, Dr Rachael Gallagher, Dr Alessandro Ossola

 See our full disclaimer